-- Service ramp means a ramp that is used, or intended to be used, infrequently by service personnel to gain access to spaces for the purposes of maintenance and the movement of goods. - Service stairway means a stairway that is used, or intended to be used, infrequently by service personnel to gain access to spaces for the purposes of maintenance and the movement of goods. - Stairway A series of steps or stairs with or without landings, including all necessary handrails and giving access between two different levels. - Threshold A sill to an external door, or the floor under an internal door.
+- Secondary private stairway A private stairway other than a main or minor private stairway, intended to provide access to another floor containing only bedrooms, bathroom or similar accommodation - Service ramp means a ramp that is used, or intended to be used, infrequently by service personnel to gain access to spaces for the purposes of maintenance and the movement of goods. - Service stairway means a stairway that is used, or intended to be used, infrequently by service personnel to gain access to spaces for the purposes of maintenance and the movement of goods. - Stairway A series of steps or stairs with or without landings, including all necessary handrails and giving access between two different levels.

+Threshold A sill to an external door, or the floor under an internation.